top of page

 Two workers in a factory: one in a red hard hat reading plans, the other in a yellow hat on machinery.
 They appear focused, amid industrial equipment.

-How to Become a Plant Manager
+Common Paths to Plant Manager

 Embarking on a career as a Plant Manager involves a combination of education, hands-on experience, and skill development.

-1. Obtain the Right Education
+Obtain the Right Education

 While some professionals work their way up from entry-level positions, most Plant Managers hold at least a bachelor's degree in fields such as: